Coffee Jitters? Here’s the Fix

 Luckily, the effects of caffeine eventually go away on their own.
 There is always the option to practice breathing techniques while you’re just waiting it out!
 Typically, you’ll be feeling back to normal within a couple of hours, if you can wait that long.

 Herbal tea will neutralize the effects of caffeine on the body.
 With no caffeine, these magical beverages contain some pretty darn good health benefits, such as aiding in digestion, protecting cells and easing those nasty colds.
 Not to mention the therapeutic aspect as being an added benefit, too!
 Chamomile is a good one to try.

 5. Amp up your vitamin C game.

 Fruits high in vitamin C are prime.
-High caffeine levels in your blood affect vitamin C concentration in your blood, tricking your body into thinking you have a vitamin C deficiency.
+High caffeine levels in your blood affect vitamin C concentration, tricking your body into thinking you have a vitamin C deficiency.
 Chomping on an orange or grapefruit could be your best bet to get some added vitamin C back into your bloodstream.